-Episode #26 Interview with Samantha Santos-DaSilva: Motivating and Inspiring Public Health Professio
+Meet Samantha Santos-DaSilva, Motivating and Inspiring Public Health Professional

 This interview is filled with wisdom and powerful messages that will motivate and inspire you to pursue your public health career goals with a new burst of energy and enthusiasm.
-That is how I felt after my interview with Samantha.
-She is a first generation college graduate, who has propelled through more than her fair share of challenges.
+That is how Dr. Huntley felt after her interview with Samantha.
+Samantha is a first generation college graduate, who has propelled through more than her fair share of challenges.
 She doesn’t complain, but instead has built upon every event and continues to pursue her goals.
-I encourage you to listen to the full episode here.
+Dr. Huntley encourages you to listen to the full episode here.

 Here are a few of the highlights that we discuss in this episode: